Family vacations are a vital part of our most nostalgic childhood memories for many of us.

 Children and many adults simply can not resist all of the sweet treats and gadgets of a tourist trap.

 These areas are filled with multiple vendors and activities with grossly inflated prices.

-A major way to save money on your family vacation is to stay away from tourist traps.
+A significant way to save money on your family vacation is to stay away from tourist traps.

 Another way to save money is by opting for accommodations with home amenities like a full kitchen.

-Food can take a very large chunk of vacation funds.
+Food can take a huge chunk of vacation funds.
 If you have a kitchen, you can save by preparing a meal or two during the week.

 If you have your heart set on a particular destination, try and find similar destinations for less.

-Being flexible with where you wish to travel and with the dates you wish to travel will save you money.
+Being flexible with where you wish to travel and with the dates you want to go will save you money.

 A small historic town may have as much to offer as a more popular destination.
 There is always some magic off the beaten path.